There’s No Such Thing As Free Staff

 Rule Two – the individual is watching, observing and learning rather than producing any work or research.

 Under the Australian Fair Work Act 2009 (Cth), unpaid work is only lawful if:

-the worker is a student undertaking a “vocational placement”, as defined in the Act; or
+- the worker is a student undertaking a “vocational placement”, as defined in the Act;